What we do

 Parents come to collect children.

-Children who stay for a morning and afternoon session, or stay for lunch are able to bring their own packed lunch or purchase a cooked meal from Longparish Primary School (lunches cost £3.00 per day and you can pay daily or be invoiced at the end of each month).
+Children who stay for a morning and afternoon session, or stay for lunch are able to bring their own packed lunch or purchase a cooked meal from Longparish Primary School (lunches cost £3.25 per day, invoiced at the end of each month).